oak-security/.github/profile/README.md

 We also serve **Ethereum and EVM-compatible ecosystems** through our brand [Solidified](https://www.solidified.io/).

-:star: To ensure the highest quality results in our engagements we follow our **signature methodology** "The Blinded Process".
+:star: To ensure the highest quality results in our engagements we follow our **signature blinded process**.
 [Read this post](https://medium.com/oak-security/there-is-no-perfect-methodology-our-unique-multi-layered-approach-to-security-audits-15e6a9fc7c0f) to learn all the details.

 # Contact us